cxa/Mu/README.md

       ...
 ```

 That is really the essence of The Elm Architecture!

-With **Mu**, Model and Update are separated from view, this means that they can shared across platforms, to support more platforms, only need to make platform-specific view implementing `Mu.IView<'Model, 'Event>` interfaces.
+With **Mu**, Model and Update are separated from view, this means that they can shared across platforms, implementing `Mu.IView<'Model, 'Event>` interfaces is the only required step to support specific platform.

 ### Model

-Model should be a DTO(Data Transfer Object) only, immutable record is the best way to represent model.
+Model should be a DTO(Data Transfer Object) only, immutable record is the best way to represent model in F#.

 ### Update